 I’ve found the perfect clip-on microphone for the Sony ICD-UX570 to be the Giant Squid Laverier Mic (Amazon link).
 I recommend you get at least a couple, one for you and another for your interviewee.

 You’ll need boundary microphones to record small to medium sized focus group discussion.
 I’ve penned detailed post on how to record focus group discussions.

 The boundary microphones I recommend are the Olympus ME33 boundary microphones (Amazon link).
-A couple of them are sufficient for recording small focus group discussions.
+A couple of them are sufficient for recording small and medium sized focus group discussions.
 For larger focus groups, check out my post on recording focus group discussions for alternative solutions.